 THE FLOWER AND ITS FLORAL PARTS

 A complete flower has flower parts arranged in four concentric circles around a floral axis.
 Each circle (known as a whorl) has a set number of parts for a species.
 The outer two, non-reproductive whorls are called the perianth.
 The two inner whorls are the reproductive parts.
 The photo shows a section through the flower of a Wild Cherry.
-Note that incomplete flowers have one or more of the flower parts missing.
-To learn more about these flowers click HERE.
 From the outside towards the centre the flower parts are:-

 2. The petals, collectively known as the corolla, attract pollinators and provide landing sites for them.